How to add mathematical formulas and flowcharts in the Anqi CMS editing interface and ensure correct display?

 </script>

-4. Ensure correct rendering of content: UserenderandsafeFilter
+4. Ensure correct rendering of content: userenderandsafeFilter

-Configure the frontend library first, and then there is a key step to render the article content correctly in your template file.
-The article content field in Anqi CMS (usuallyContentIn Markdown mode, it stores text in Markdown format.To ensure that these Markdown texts, including the formulas and flowcharts within them, are correctly parsed and rendered by the browser, you need to use specific filters when invoking the content.
+After configuring the front-end library, there is still a key step to correctly render the article content in your template file.
+The article content field of Anqi CMS is usuallyContent) In Markdown mode, it stores Markdown formatted text.In order for these Markdown texts, including formulas and flowcharts, to be correctly parsed and rendered by the browser, you need to use specific filters when calling the content.